-Depression, a mental illness, yes, but is it more than that?
+Depression, is a mental illness, yes, but is it more than that?
 Can it be emotional?

 Depression took twenty-five years of my life until I realised there was a connection between it and my shyness in childhood.
-I clearly remember when all those supressed feelings erupted and took me down with the blackest cloud I have experienced.
+I clearly remember when those suppressed feelings erupted and took me down with the blackest cloud I experienced.

 Shyness in childhood and teenage depression

 The trajectory was a long progression from a shy child to a depressed teen.
 My shyness centred around a lack of self-confidence to speak, interject and express how I feel outwardly.
 Even now I still struggle.